metaperl/freegold-focus/tools/new-user-welcome.rst

 Affiliates
   Affiliates are paid on their entire organization in Karatbars.

-Now that we understand that we have a product that is applicable to all 7 billion people on this earth, let us see how we go about building our personal cash and gold empire.
+Now that we understand that we have a product that is valuable to all 7 billion people on this earth, let us see how we go about building our personal cash and gold empire.
 Well, it consists of these simple steps: